 Lay the foundation

-Driven by an agile, scalable, and secure digital platform digital platform, a virtual care ecosystem allows healthcare organizations to easily follow a patient’s health journey and engage with patients remotely in a quick, easy, and nimble fashion.
-This high touch engagement strategy will all complement and enhance the patient experience while improving health outcomes with expanded access to care, increased touch points, and better care plan adherence.
+Driven by an agile, scalable, and secure digital platform, a virtual care ecosystem allows healthcare organizations to easily follow a patient’s health journey and engage with patients remotely in a quick, easy, and nimble fashion.
+This high-touch engagement strategy will complement and enhance the patient experience while improving health outcomes with expanded access to care, increased touchpoints, and better care plan adherence.

 Whether it’s a pre- or post-acute incident, it is imperative to engage patients outside the walls of your healthcare facility.
 People want to feel like their providers know who they are and care about how they’re doing.
 But according to Salesforce’s Connected Healthcare Consumer Report, only 40% of consumers say the communications they receive feel relevant to them.

 There are a variety of digital engagement tools you can use to begin:

 - Digital patient communities promote a self-service mentality, which reduces unnecessary calls to the health system and empowers patients to take a more proactive role in their health.
 Patients stay up-to-date on their health system and program options, and easily engage for their own healthcare needs.

 - Chatbots make it possible for patients to connect with their providers anytime.
 When they reach out, the chatbot confirms identifying information.
 The patient can select from a menu of available options with common requests, such as operating hours, contact info, and walk-in clinic locations.
 If a patient wants to talk through symptoms or concerns over COVID-19, the chatbot can transfer the patient to a medical professional on standby.
 This interaction can even turn into a digital house call when you integrate video conferencing capabilities into your solution.

 - Personalized content and promotions put patients on a tailored journey that makes them feel truly seen and understood.
 Proactive communications may include visit confirmations, automated follow-ups, and content of interest based on their condition.